Skip to main content

 Polly Goodman, CIP

-Associate Director, Regulatory Affairs Operations for SMART IRB
+Senior Associate Director, Regulatory Affairs Operations

 Jonathan M. Green, MD MBA